Disaster narrowly avoided after a Covid patient lit up a cigarette next to his oxygen mask

-The man suffered light burns to the face and chest.
+The 33 year old man from Tetovo suffered light burns to the face and chest.
 Fortunately, the fire was put out quickly after the nursing staff disconnected the oxygen supply.
-The patient was alone in the room.
+The patient was alone in the room and has been reported to the police.

 Macedonia suffered a major hospital disaster in September, when an improvised Covid hospital in Tetovo caught fire and burnt within minutes, resulting in horrific deaths of 14 patients and their family members.